TUNING THE HORN

 The same process (tuning octaves on the B-flat and F Horns) works well with the valve slides.
 Tune the second valve slides to B-natural and the first slides to B-flat, then adjust the third slides while playing octave A-flats.
 This will put the Horn reasonably well in tune with itself.
 However, combining any of these valves that were just tuned with other valves will result in a sharp note.
 If you need to use a significant number of these sharp combinations, you may want to pull one of the valve slides to compensate for the problem.

 Further adjustment of the intonation will be necessary as the instrument is played.
 Tuners are set to the tempered scale, wind instruments are not.
-You may need to move in a slide so the third degree of the scale will sound low enough, etc.
+You may need to pull out a slide so the third degree of the scale will sound low enough, etc.